guigolab/CLS3_GENCODE/complementary_data/gencode_byotypes_datasets/README.md

 cut -d"\"" -f2 random_replicates_locirelocation.original.gtf | sort -u > decoys.loci.ids
 ```

 The creation of the list of TSS list from these files is documented [here](https://github.com/guigolab/CLS3_GENCODE/tree/main/complementary_data/tss_representatives).
+For novel TSSs, we rescued the novel transcripts belonging to biotypes other than lncRNAs (151,618 total transcripts).

 # Disjoint sets
 From these sets, non-overlapping subset have been extracted for analyses that would have otherwise been confounded.